 Toni Kroos - €27m (from Bayern 2014)

-Manchester United's loss was Real Madrid's gain as Kroos was initially set for a move to Old Trafford before Louis van Gall pulled the plug on the deal.
+Manchester United's loss was Real Madrid's gain as Kroos was initially set for a move to Old Trafford before Louis van Gaal pulled the plug on the deal.

 That will go down as one of the biggest regrets in recent memory for Man Utd as Kroos has gone on to become a true superstar of the modern game, withing everything there is to win at club level as well as the World Cup with Germany.

-The fee of €27m really does seem very small seven years later as he is still going strong in the Real Madrid midfielder, emerging as one of the club's talisman.
+The fee of €27m really does seem very small almost eight years later as he is still going strong in the Real Madrid midfielder, emerging as one of the club's talisman.